mshahat/TIBCO_PSG18_API-led/README.md

 ## Software for Events Processing Labs
 Choose one of two options to run the Events Processing labs

-A. An Ubuntu vm with software required ( recommended ) Download an Ubuntu linux vm for the EventProcessing Labs [HERE](https://drive.google.com/open?id=1guqTkECGv5FU5wUCEzGSX6KOq0OJDgpu)
+Option A. An Ubuntu vm with software required ( recommended ) Download an Ubuntu linux vm for the EventProcessing Labs [HERE](https://drive.google.com/open?id=1guqTkECGv5FU5wUCEzGSX6KOq0OJDgpu)

 * You will need to be signed in using TIBCO Google Account